Venue and Date

 Organizing Committee

-PROGRAM COMMITTEE (arranged in alphabetical order)
+PROGRAM COMMITTEE

 - Alexander Gelbukh (Instituto Politécnico Nacional, Mexico)